 How do you get a personal budget?

-If your care and support needs are high enough, we will do a personal budget assessment.
+If your care and support needs are high enough, we will carry out a personal budget assessment.

-We will give you an estimate of how much you might get (your indicative budget)
+Following this assessment, we will give you an estimate of how much you might get.

 After your personal budget assessment

-The support plan shows how you will spend your personal budget to meet your support needs.
+We will meet with you to put together your care and care and support plan, which is specific to your needs.
+The care and support plan shows how you will spend your personal budget to meet your support needs.

 How much money will you get?